-APPS Committee meetings are held at the end of each Block or clinical rotation, after the Associate Dean for Biomedical Affairs or the Associate Dean for Clinical Affairs have determined all grades, or as needed.
 Reasons for an APPS Committee hearing include, but are not limited to, if a student has:

-- Failed a course - Attempted and failed to remediate a course - Failed to pass any course while on Academic Probation - Failed a clinical rotation - Failed an end-of-rotation exam - Violated the CUSOM Honor Code - Violated any CUSOM or Campbell University policy/procedure or provision of this Bulletin - Failed to pass a Qualifying Exam within the required number of attempts - Failed to pass an appropriate COMLEX-USA examination - Failed to make academic progress, or follow directives set forth, in an assigned remediation plan, any Board preparation programs, or any Modified Course of Study - Failed a controlled substance screening test - Received findings on a criminal background check that would affect the student's matriculation or a clinical rotation - Failed to adhere to set timelines/due dates - Failed to respond in timely manner to email and other forms of communication from CUSOM.
+- Failed a course; - Attempted and failed to remediate a course; - Failed to pass any course while on Academic Probation; - Failed a clinical rotation; - Failed an end-of-rotation exam; - Failed to pass a COMLEX-USA Qualifying Exam within the required number of attempts; - Failed to pass an appropriate COMLEX-USA examination; or - Failed to make academic progress, or follow directives set forth, in an assigned remediation plan, any Board preparation programs, or any Modified Course of Study.

-Upon initial review of a referral of a student to the APPS Committee, the Chair of the APPS Committee may determine an intermediary action, such as the student meeting with the appropriate Associate Dean or other designated individual, may be warranted in an effort to resolve the issue in lieu of an APPS Committee hearing.
+Upon initial review of a referral of a student to the APPS Committee, the Chair of the APPS Committee has the discretion to determine an intermediary action, such as the student meeting with the appropriate Associate Dean or other designated individual, which may be warranted in an effort to resolve the issue in lieu of an APPS Committee hearing.